socialray/makahiki-ktuh/doc/installation-makahiki-local.rst

 17. Login to administrative interface
 -------------------------------------

-Once the server is running, you must login as admin in order to continue configuration.
+If you create the instance with the "default" configuration, Once the server is running, you must login as admin in order to continue configuring the challenge.
 To do this, go to http://localhost:8000 and login using the credentials you specified in Step (6) above.
-If the challenge is not setup, it will redirect you to the site admin page.
+It will redirect you to the site admin page.

 (Documentation of page and widget configuration coming soon.)